 14.1 We will ensure that the Headteacher/ Head teacher and at least one other member of staff have completed appropriate safer recruitment training, recognised by the DfE.
-At all times the Headteacher and head of care at Jasmine Grove School will ensure that safer recruitment practices and procedures are followed in accordance with the requirements of 'Keeping Children Safe in Education Sept 2025'.
+At all times the Headteacher and head of care at Jasmine Grove will ensure that safer recruitment practices and procedures are followed in accordance with the requirements of 'Keeping Children Safe in Education Sept 2025'.
 We will ensure that at least one member of any interview panel is appropriately trained in safer recruitment.
 The school will inform candidates that online searches may be carried out as part of our due diligence checks.
-The school maintains a Single Central Record (SCR) which records all required pre-employment checks.
-The SCR is reviewed regularly by senior leaders and directors as part of safeguarding oversight and statutory compliance.

-14.2 Jasmine Grove School will use the recruitment and selection process to deter and reject unsuitable candidates.
+14.2 Jasmine Grove will use the recruitment and selection process to deter and reject unsuitable candidates.
 We require evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview and verify the references accordingly.
-We will question the contents of application form, e.g. breaks in employment history (including overseas), if we are unclear about them.
-We will undertake enhanced Disclosure and Barring Service checks and use any other means of ensuring we recruit and select the most suitable people to work with our children.
+We will question the contents of application form e.g. breaks in employment history (including overseas), if we are unclear about them.
+We will undertake enhanced Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children.
 Under no circumstances will we consider offering employment to anyone who is barred from working in schools under Section 128 of the Education and Skills Act 2008, including Proprietors and all Governors.
 Section 128 checks are carried out on all governors.
 All professional/Voluntary staff working with children in a regulated activity and this will be kept under regular review.
 Identity checks will include evidence of right to work in the UK and teachers will be subject to prohibition from teaching checks.